balderdashy/sails-docs/concepts/Policies/Policies.md

 > NOTE: policies apply **only** to controllers and actions, not to views.
 If you define a route in your [routes.js config file](http://sailsjs.com/documentation/reference/configuration/sails-config-routes) that points directly to a view, no policies will be applied to it.
 To make sure policies are applied, you can instead define an action which displays your view, and point your route to that action. &nbsp;

+### When to use policies

+It's best to avoid implementing numerous or complex policies in your app.
+Instead, when implementing features like granular, role-based permissions, rely on your [actions](http://sailsjs.com/docs/concepts/controllers) to reject unwanted access.
+Your actions should also be responsible for any necessary personalization of the view locals and JSON response data you send in the response.

+For example, if you need to implement user-level or role-based permissions in your application, the most straightforward approach is to take care of the relevant checks at the top of your controller action-- either inline, or by calling out to a helper.
+Following this best practice will significantly enhance the maintainability of your code.

 ### Protecting Actions and Controllers with Policies

 Sails has a built in ACL (access control list) located in `config/policies.js`.
 This file is used to map policies to your actions and controllers.